How To: Show Your Computer's Active Applications (Dock, Taskbar, Toolbar)

 2. Start your Proctorio exam with your browser out of full screen

-On Mac, entering your browser into full screen will automatically hide your Dock bar, even if all of the Mac settings are configured correctly to match the above image.
+On Mac, entering your web browser into full-screen mode will automatically hide your Dock bar, even if all of the Mac settings are configured correctly to match the above image.

-To ensure that your Dock bar is visible at the beginning of the Proctorio exam, please start the exam with your browser out of full screen.
+To ensure that your Dock bar is visible at the beginning of the Proctorio exam, please start the exam with your browser out of full-screen mode.

 Table of Contents